Reflection (computer graphics): Polished or mirror reflection

 Mirrors are usually almost 100% reflective.

 Metallic reflection

 The large sphere on the left is blue with its reflection marked as metallic.
 The large sphere on the right is the same color but does not have the metallic property selected.

 Normal (nonmetallic) objects reflect light and colors in the original color of the object being reflected.

 Metallic objects reflect lights and colors altered by the color of the metallic object itself.

+In physically based rendering, metals are treated as conductors: light not reflected at the surface is rapidly absorbed, so metallic specular reflection is typically tinted by the metal and has little or no diffuse component, whereas non-metallic specular reflection is usually untinted.

 Blurry reflection

 The large sphere on the left has sharpness set to 100%.
 The sphere on the right has sharpness set to 50% which creates a blurry reflection.